Employers

 What you must do

-If an employee is taking parental leave for 4 weeks or less, you must keep their job open for them.
+If an employee is taking for 4 weeks or less, you must keep their job open for them.
 If they’re taking longer than 4 weeks, you must keep their job open for them unless:

 Keeping an employee's job open